okbob/plpgsql_check/README.md

 But the code is fully functional and can be used in production (and it is used in production).
 So, I created this extension to be available for all plpgsql developers.

-If if you want to join our group to help the further development of this extension, register yourself at that [postgresql extension hacking](https://groups.google.com/forum/#!forum/postgresql-extensions-hacking) google group.
+If you want to join our group to help the further development of this extension, register yourself at that [postgresql extension hacking](https://groups.google.com/forum/#!forum/postgresql-extensions-hacking) google group.